AudranDoublet/rtx_opr/README.md

 We made every resources used by the project except for the Textures that we took from the internet, a **big thanks** to people who contributed to those **beautiful** and **free** textures! :heart:

+This project was written in a rush, there may be some mistakes and imperfections, although we put a lot of effort and the results are satisfactory.

 # Functionalities

 RTX-GlOPR is a simple Minecraft-like game, which use path tracing algorithms for rendering.